maded2/plotng/README.md

     cd plotng
     go install plotng/cmd/plotng

-Please note that I've not tested this on Windows / Mac.
-Pre-built binaries for 64-bits Linux included in the release
+Please note that I've not tested this on Windows / Mac.  (although one user confirmed it is working on MacOS) Pre-built binaries for 64-bits Windows/MacOS/Linux included in the release

 ## Running Server (runs on the plotter)